setten/GW100/README.md

 more information on the project at https://gw100.wordpress.com/

 The most efficient way to contribute data is to fork this project.
-The next step is to clone you fork to you local machine.
-In you local version you can add your data and use the visuallization tools.
-Once you are ready to share your resuls commit your json data files push them to your repository and send a pull request.
-If this sound like a lot of hocus pocus just contact the author.
+The next step is to clone you fork to your local machine.
+In your local version you can add your data and use the visuallization tools.
+Once you are ready to share your resuls, commit your json data files, push them to your repository and send a pull request.
+However, if this sound like a lot of hocus pocus just contact the author.

 structures
 ----------
 directory containig the structures in xyz format

 data
 ----